LearnersGuild/guide/General/FAQ.md

 Any member of Learners Guild can ask someone else to leave by using our formal [Conflict Resolution Process][cos-conflict-resolution-process].
 Usually, this is because they have consistently violated our shared agreements.

-**Can I re-join a later if it turns out the timing isn't good for me?**
+**Can I re-join a later cohort if it turns out the timing isn't good for me?**

 We make selections carefully and cannot guarantee you a spot at another time.
 Please make sure that you've considered all scheduling challenges ahead of time so that you can commit to your assigned start date.